eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

 `CameraPreviewBuilder` and start with `startActivityForResult(activity, custom_id)`.

-__Please make sure you delegate the `onRequestPermissionsResult` to `PermissionRequest.onRequestPermissionsResult` as demonstrated in the following example.__
+__Please make sure you delegate the `onRequestPermissionsResult` to `PermissionRequest.onRequestPermissionsResult` as demonstrated in the following example.
+This ensures correct behaviour on Android 6.0 and above.__

-This is the minimum implementation.

 ```java
 public class MainActivity extends Activity implements PermissionRequest.Response{